• Slide title

 Book readings and Q&A

-Recommendations to keep pupils reading long after the session
+Book recommendations to keep pupils reading long after the session

 Who I Work With